Image

 Last Updated: May 5, 2026

 Maries County, MO manslaughter defense lawyer.
-Facing a manslaughter charge in Maries County, MO is far more than a routine criminal matter, it’s a serious situation that can affect every aspect of your life.
-Your freedom, your future, and your reputation are all on the line.
-At Combs Waterkotte, our Maries County, MO manslaughter defense attorneys move quickly to protect your rights, scrutinize the evidence, and develop a strategic defense focused on achieving the best possible outcome.
+A manslaughter charge in Maries County, MO isn’t something you can afford to take lightly, it can change your life in an instant.
+Your freedom, your future, and your name are all at risk.
+At Combs Waterkotte, our Maries County, MO manslaughter defense lawyers act fast to protect you, challenge the case against you, and build a defense designed to fight for the best outcome possible.

 Whether your Maries County, MO charge involves a tragic accident, a split-second decision, or a situation that got out of control, Missouri prosecutors take these cases seriously, and they move quickly.